 Annual Meeting Notice Requirements for Arizona

-State law requires boards send their annual meeting notice by U.S. mail (or hand delivery) at least 10 days, but not more than 50 days, before the annual meeting.
-State law also requires the notice include the date, time, and location for the meeting, as well as the meeting agenda and any accompanying forms.
+State law requires boards to send their annual meeting notice by U.S. mail (or hand delivery) at least 10 days, but not more than 50 days, before the annual meeting.
+State law also requires the notice to include the date, time, and location for the meeting, as well as the meeting agenda and any accompanying forms.

 HOAs in Arizona cannot use proxy forms.
 However, members can vote using absentee ballots and in-person voting.
 Send these forms to homeowners at least seven days before their due date.